oliviacarino/C-Suite/README.md

 **PPTX files** (earnings slides, outlook) for this company are fully image-based and yield no extractable text.
 Prompt C runs on the transcript, press release, and product list instead.

 **Revenue is not projected forward.** Prompt B applies actions to operating variables (R&D, headcount, capex, margins) but does not produce a revenue forecast — revenue is a lagging result of decisions made over multiple quarters.
 The comparison treats each quarter's simulated financials as the direct output of that quarter's approved actions.
+Note -- the simulation is designed to compare strategic decision-making behavior e.g., what actions the board chose, how they allocated investment.
+This is not to be viewed as a financial forecasting model.

 **`total_employees`** is not available in quarterly earnings files and must be initially set manually in `config.py`.
 Simulated headcount compounds forward from each quarter's end state across the four-quarter run.